-If you are transferring from a regionally accredited college or university, you need to submit official college transcripts for courses you want evaluated for transfer credit.
-Official transcripts must be mailed directly from the college to Clark State Community College, P.O.
-Box 570, Springfield, OH 45501, or hand-carried, sealed and unopened, to the Clark State location nearest you.
+If students are transferring from a regionally accredited college or university, they need to submit official college transcripts for courses they want evaluated for transfer credit.
+Official transcripts must be mailed directly from the college to Clark State College, P.O.
+Box 570, Springfield, OH 45501, or hand-carried, sealed and unopened, to a Clark State location.